 We are drowning in a sea of content that promise results they don’t achieve.
 And part of that is because crappy and good content looks similar at first glance.
 The difference is that regardless of the stage of the content marketing funnel, when we finish reading the crappy content, we’re angry that we wasted valuable time.
 And that negative experience transfers over to the brand that created.

-The reason is so many marketing strategies are just about maintaining a steady stream of low-quality content as air cover.
-It doesn’t matter if it's just a bunch of nothingness or not.
+The reason is so many B2B content marketing agencies are just about maintaining a steady stream of low-quality content as air cover.
+It doesn’t matter if it’s just a bunch of nothingness.
 Nine simple tips become a 30-page white paper.
-There's little to no new ideas.
-That approach doesn’t work anymore.
-“Don't say the Definitive Guide if it's just a bunch of tips.”
-Every time you publish B2B content that doesn't deliver, you devalue your brand.”
+There are little to no new ideas.
+That approach doesn’t drive measurable growth anymore.
+“Don’t say the Definitive Guide if it’s just a bunch of tips.”
+Every time you publish B2B content marketing that doesn’t deliver, you devalue your brand.”
 And this what leadership needs to realize.

-Meaningless content damages your brand because you lose people's trust.
-Putting the extra work into creating meaningful content strengthens the your brand.
+Meaningless content damages your brand because you lose people’s trust.
+Putting the extra work into creating meaningful content strengthens your brand.

 A big part of creating engaging and serious content in B2B growth marketing is confidence, says Doug.
 Right from the start, the reader must feel compelled to finish the article.
 They need to understand why investing the next 20 minutes in reading or perhaps an hour in absorbing the content is beneficial to them.
 Take your audience seriously.

-Doug also discusses what he calls insane honesty, which admitting your weak points to build trust.
-Most marketing strategists recommend hiding a product's flaws or disadvantages; Doug says highlight them.
+Doug also discusses what he calls insane honesty, which admits your weak points to build trust.
+Most marketing strategists recommend hiding a product’s flaws or disadvantages; Doug says to highlight them.

-He believes that marketing is both a magnet to attract clients and a filter to eliminate lookie-loos.
-He believes that every marketing plan should have a list of “who is this product not for.”
+He believes marketing is both a magnet to attract clients and a filter to eliminate lookie-loos.
+He believes B2B content marketing planning should have a list of “who this product is not for.”